mozilla/elasticutils/docs/searching.rst

 :py:class:`pyelasticsearch.client.ElasticSearch` object that connects to ``http://localhost:9200`` by default.
 That's usually not what you want.
-You can use the :py:meth:`elasticutils.S.es` method to specify the arguments used to create the ElasticSearch object.
+You can use the :py:meth:`elasticutils.S.es` method to specify the arguments used to create the pyelasticsearch ElasticSearch object.

 Examples::